compbiomed-unito/acdc-nn/results_replication/README.md

 ## Description
-The reader that would like to replicate the results we obtained, could simply run the notebook.
+To replicate the paper results, simply run the notebook.
 The usage of ACDC-NN presented in the notebook is slightly different from what one would do if it used it as a predictor.
 We decided to show in great detail how the method works so that the user could have a greater comprehension.

 ### Directories: